aws-amplify/docs/docs/start/getting-started/fragments/flutter/integrate.md

 During **hot reload**, depending on how and when you are calling `Amplify.configure`, you may wish to check whether or not Amplify has already been configured using `Amplify.isConfigured` because it should not be configured more than once.

-To do this, you can use Amplify-flutter's `Amplify.isConfigured` getter.
+To do this, you can use the `Amplify.isConfigured` getter.

 <amplify-callout warning>

 Note: Handling of hot restart was introduced with amplify-flutter version 0.1.2.
 If you have upgraded from a previous version, you may need to refresh your Amplify-related Pods in order to successfully leverage hot restart on the iOS platform.
 You should be able to do this by removing or modifying your `Podfile.lock` file in the `/ios` directory.
 When you rebuild your project, your Amplify pods should be at version 1.8.1 or above.

 </amplify-callout>